crytic/amarna/README.md

 # Amarna

-Amarna is a static-analyzer for the Cairo programming language.
+Amarna is a static-analyzer and linter for the Cairo programming language.

 ## Features
  - Finds code-smells and potential vulnerabilities in Cairo code